swalrus1/obsidian-note-chain/README.md

-# Note Chain
+# Chain

 _A plugin for Obsidian that helps to organise notes._

-In a large personal knowledge base, it's hard to **easily add information and keep it queryable**.
+When a knowledge base grows to thousands notes, it becomes to hard to **add information while keeping it retrievable**.
 As a solution, you could **link each new note to the last note on the same topic**.
 Notes on the same topic will natually form long sequences, a.k.a. **chains**.

-Note chain plugin adds 2 features:
+_Chain_ plugin adds 2 features:
 1. **Link a new note to a chain in 2 clicks**, even if your knowledge base contains thousands of notes collected over many years.
 2. **Display all notes in a chain** so you can read them as a diary.

 A typical workflow is:
 1. **Learn something interesting!**
-2. **Write it down in a new note.** Don't waste effort on categorising it: don't add tags, don't choose name, don't reference other notes as in Zettelkasten.
+2. **Create a new note and write down your thoughts.** Don't waste effort on categorising it: don't add tags, don't choose name, don't reference other notes as in Zettelkasten.
-3. **When you have time, link it to another note on the same topic.** _Note chain_ has a command for that.
+3. **When you have time, add add a reference from the new note to another note on the same topic.** _Chain_ plugin has a command for that.
 It also displays all unlinked notes, so you won't forget.

-To sum up, **note chains are like tags**, but you can merge and rename chains by modifying 1 note instead of every note with the tag.
-Scalability is crucial when your knowledge base grows to thousands of notes.
+Chains bring the same benefit as tags, but more scalable.
+For instance, to merge one tag with another, you need to modify all notes that contain the tag.
+On the contrary, to merge two _chains_, you can create one note that references both chains, which will merge them into one.
+This scalability makes a knowledge base with thousands of notes manageable.

 ## Example: a small chain about lasagna